- Fee assured

-A Clinical Psychologist with over 20 years of clinical experience, Dr Whelan has worked in a number of inpatient and outpatient settings in the NHS and privately, including in senior leadership roles.
+A Chartered Consultant Clinical Psychologist with over 20 years of clinical experience, Dr Whelan has worked in a number of inpatient and outpatient settings in the NHS and privately, including in senior leadership roles.

 With extensive experience and training, she has a solid foundation to deliver therapy informed by multiple therapeutic models eg cognitive behavioural therapy, schema therapy, dialectical behaviour therapy, group therapies, mindfulness based cognitive therapy and psychoanalytic therapy.

-Dr Whelan works therapeutically across the age range: from work with children and adolescents through adults of working age to older people.
+Dr Whelan works therapeutically across the age range from adolescents through to adults of working age and to older people.
 She can deliver different styles of interventions depending on the needs of the patient - from brief to longer term work, with individuals, groups, couples and families.